 Q: What natural hazards are common in Maui?

 A: Maui is prone to various natural hazards, including hurricanes, tsunamis, earthquakes, and volcanic eruptions.
-(See Also: Is It Safe To Visit Taj Mahal Now? – Travel Update)
+(See Also: Is Tristan Da Cunha Safe to Visit?
+A Remote Island’s Hidden Dangers)

 Q: What health concerns should I be aware of in Maui?